Martian01/openTeamOneServer/README.md

 The large JAR file can be copied to another machine and executed by a JRE (Java Runtime Environment) like this:

 	java -jar openTeamOneServer-0.0.1-SNAPSHOT.jar

+I was able to run and deploy the jar file on a virtual server on the internet.
+The server came with a minimal headless Debian 9.0 installation (around 500 MB).
+I only had to install the following two packages including their dependencies in an ssh console:

+	apt-get update
+	apt-get install mariadb-server
+	apt-get install openjdk-8-jre-headless

+Afterwards the system took up 1.2 GB on disk.
+The system used up 600 MB in RAM for the demo content.
+CPU load was not measurable under demo conditions.
+At this stage there is no experience how the server scales under heavy load.

 ## Web Application